 Virgin Valley Elementary School

-- Virgin Valley Elementary School's student population of 692 students has grown by 5% over five school years.
+- Virgin Valley Elementary School's student population of 677 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|